Corfu island | Hotels | Apartments | Villas | Car hire | Corfu videos | Weather | Corfu holidays | Properties | Cheap flights | Romantic Things to do

 Kontokali: The first resort to the north of Corfu Town, is fast becoming the service centre for the expanding marina that takes up the adjoining shoreline.
 The resort has a good selection of restaurants, tavernas and bars.
 The narrow pebble beaches become crowded in summer.
 Extended and modernised, the marina has capacity for over 800 boats and is now equipped with most services and facilities, including car rental.
 It is the island's main base for yacht chartering.

-Messonghi beach: Separated from Moratika by the Messonghi River, Messonghi is the first resort south of Corfu Town to escape from the main road.
+Messonghi beach: Separated from Moratika by the Messonghi River, Messonghi is the first resort south of Kerkyra City to escape from the main road.
 The coast sweeps away in a gentle curve to the south where tree-covered hills fill the horizon.

 Although the sand and shingle beach is very narrow, it has safe bathing and is an ideal spot for families.
 A narrow road, packed with shops and tavernas, leads from the north end of the beach to the river bank.